Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 ### User Requrements and Expectations

 - A simple and informative navigation system
-- Releavent information is user friendly
+- Releavent information which is user friendly
 - All navigation correctly displayed
 - An appealling looking website
 - All contact information correctly displayed